igorrendulic/video-edge-ai-proxy/README.md

 - **RTSP camera hub** - User interface and RESTful API for setting up multiple RTSP cameras
 - **Connection management** - handles cases of internet outages or camera streaming problems
 - **Stream management** - deals with the complexities of stream management
-- **Video/Image Hub** - processing of images from multiple camera sources simulaneously
+- **Video/Image Hub** - processing of images from multiple camera sources simultaneously
 - **Optimized** - optimized for processing multiple camera streams in parallel
 - **Selective Frames** - can read I-Frames (Keyframes) or Frames within any time interval (skipping decoding of packets when possible)
 - **Selective Pass-Through** - selective streamin (start/stop) for preserving bandwidth
 - **Selective Pass-Through-Storage** - on and off switch for storing a portion of a stream forwarded to Chrysalis Cloud
-- **Machine Learning Annotation** - annotating live video streams
+- **Machine Learning Annotation** - asynchronous annotations for live video streams

 ## Contents